ibm-cloud-docs/containers/cs_app_knative.md

 {:tsSymptoms: .tsSymptoms}

-# Deploying serverless apps with Knative
+# Deploying serverless apps with Knative (beta)
 {: #serverless-apps-knative}

 Learn how to install and use Knative in a Kubernetes cluster in {{site.data.keyword.containerlong_notm}}.
 {: shortdesc}

+The Knative managed add-on is available as a beta feature for Kubernetes version 1.16 and later clusters, and might change without prior notice.
+Do not use use this feature for production workloads.
+{: preview}

 **What is Knative and why do I want use it?**